PTSD and Alcohol Use Disorder Co-Occurrence

 Overview

-Post-traumatic stress disorder (PTSD) and alcohol use disorder (AUD) are two of the most common and disabling mental health conditions in the world.
-When they occur together — which happens far more often than chance would predict — the result is not simply "two problems at once."
-The combination is synergistic: each condition makes the other harder to treat, and together they carry risks that dwarf either disorder alone.
+Post-traumatic stress disorder (PTSD) and alcohol use disorder (AUD) are two of the most common and disabling mental health conditions in the world — and they occur together far more often than chance would predict.
+When they do, the combination is not simply "two problems at once."
+The evidence shows that PTSD and AUD interact in ways that amplify each other, worsen outcomes, and dramatically increase the risk of suicide.
+Understanding this relationship — and treating both conditions at the same time — is one of the most important priorities in modern psychiatry.

 The Bidirectional Relationship

-PTSD and AUD do not simply co-occur — they actively reinforce each other through multiple pathways.
-Understanding this bidirectionality is essential to understanding why neither condition gets better when only one is treated.
+PTSD and AUD do not simply co-occur — they actively worsen each other through multiple pathways that run in both directions.

 The Self-Medication Hypothesis